ahnazary/stockdex/README.md

 ```

 ## NASDAQ data from `NASDAQ` (web scraping):

+Data on NASDAQ website gets updated more frequently than Yahoo Finance data.
+Below are some of the data that can be retrieved from the NASDAQ website.

 ```python
 # Data about quarterly and yearly earnings, updated on the same day as the earnings release (yahoo finance data is updated after a few days)